Are electronic signatures legal? Your 2023 guide to e-signing

 According to Gartner, an electronic signature is a traceable email or a biometric applied to a message.
 The biometric may be based on digitized handwriting, which is converted by cryptography into a digital signature.
 In other cases, a biometric, such as a fingerprint, is combined with a hash or digest of the message to show the signer’s intent.
 E-signatures can’t be removed and copied to other documents in an act of forgery.

-So what makes a valid electronic signature?
+So what makes an electronic signature?
 It varies by country, state or region.
 Let’s explore electronic signature laws and requirements around the world.

 Electronic signature legal requirements from a bird's-eye view